abaglione/BCPN-MEMS/README.md

 # bcpn_mems
+## Anna's Thesis Analysis

-Repo for analysis of BCPN of MEMS data from Kristen Wells (SDSU)
+Repo for analysis of BCPN study (MEMS + self-report data).

+Dataset used with permission granted by Dr. Kristen Wells (SDSU).